 Extensive 1080 baiting, shooting and trapping across hundreds of properties in the Kangaroo, Budgong and Illaroo areas for over twenty years has brought this iconic species back from the edge of extinction.

-With your assistance the Friends have contributed $20,000 directly to the integrated predator control program over the last year. $10,000 covered most of the introduced predator shooting and humane leg-hold trapping which removed over 75 foxes, 4 wild dogs and 3 feral cats from across 30 priority properties.
-Our professional contractors have to work hard to find foxes as we have significantly reduced their numbers over 20 years.
-The other $10,000 supplemented the Save our Species funding to cover the cost of NPWS and LLS servicing 225 permanent fox/ wild dog 1080 bait stations, mostly within 5km of the three surviving Shoalhaven Rock-wallaby colonies.
+With the assistance of generous donors, the Friends have contributed $20,000+ directly to the integrated predator control program over the last five years.
+In just one year anywhere from 40-70 foxes have been removed from across 30 priority properties, with several wild dogs and feral cats also being taken out of the equation.
+Our professional contractors have to work hard to find foxes as we have significantly reduced their numbers over the last 20 years.
+Additional funding has been used to supplement the work undertaken by the Save our Species officers of NPWS and LLS who service 225 permanent fox/ wild dog 1080 bait stations, mostly within 5km of the two surviving Shoalhaven Rock-wallaby colonies.

 In addition, the Friends have helped finance the intensive monitoring of the Kangaroo Valley Rock-wallabies and their predators through a network of IR cameras and continued educating and engagement of the local community in the importance of introduced predator control.